What a Little Patty Can Do Given Hard Work and Ingenuity

 By 1973, two more branches were added at Princess Street and Port Royal Street, Kingston.
 While this was happening, a strong market was developing among schools and wholesalers who were doing a thriving business retailing the patties.

-Four years ago too, the Montego Bay factory was opened.
+The Montego Bay factory was opened in July 2002.
 From there, the western end of the island is served, covering outlets in Falmouth, Trelawny but also as far away as Ocho Rios and Brown’s Town in St Ann, and in Mandeville.
-It is also from there that the Tastee plans to target more aggressively the overseas market, starting with the larger Caribbean islands, like Trinidad and Tobago.
+It is also from there that Tastee plans to target more aggressively the overseas market, starting with the larger Caribbean islands, like Trinidad and Tobago.